Clicky

 Debts that cannot be included in an IVA include:

-For full debt advice and whether an IVA would be your best option, you can also speak to one of our advisors.
+For full debt advice to discuss whether an IVA would be your best option, you can also speak to one of our advisors.

 Can an IVA stop action by creditors?

-If you are made bankrupt and you have assets that are risk of being sold by your Trustee in Bankruptcy, it is possible to propose an IVA and if this is agreed by your creditors, your bankruptcy can be canceled.
+If you are made bankrupt and you have assets, they may be at risk of being sold by your Trustee in Bankruptcy, it is possible to propose an IVA, and if this is agreed by your creditors, your bankruptcy can be cancelled.
 You will need specialist debt advice on whether this is possible.

 IVA’s – The benefits and the risks